mnguy348/mnguy348.github.io/about.md

 title: About
 permalink: /about/
 ---
-I was born and raised in Vietnam.
-I have been studying abroad for more than four years.
-I obtained two associate degrees in Biology and Chemistry at Cuesta community college.
-I transfered to Cal Poly university in the Fall of 2021 and currently enrolling as a Junior.
+Minh Ngoc Nguyen was from Vietnam.
+She has been studying abroad for more than four years in United States.
+She obtained two associate degrees

 ### Contact me